Island Beach Sunset

 Taken in 2009 this was the first and seemingly the last time I invested effort in trying to image a swallow in flight.
 I am sure I took over 200 trial shots with a professional photography setup to snag a single usable frame!

-A few tips on shooting birds in flight: “Prefocus” your telephoto lens by obtaining focus on an object such as a ripple in the water, a tree, or a cloud where you expect the bird may pass.
+“Prefocus” your telephoto lens by obtaining focus on an object such as a ripple in the water, a tree, or a cloud where you expect the bird may pass.

 Set your camera dial to “M” for manual and base your exposure on aforementioned ripple of water, tree, or cloud.
 Do not expect or hope that you camera has the wits to know what brightness a bird should be against a bright or dark sky.